curateteaching/digitalpedagogy/keywords/hybrid.md

 * Creator: Kevin Smith (Duke University)

 I’ve said elsewhere that [Ferpa is not an excuse for bad pedagogy](https://twitter.com/Jessifer/status/441755367924436992).
 Here, Kevin Smith, Duke University’s Director of Copyright and Scholarly Communication, offers information (not a legal opinion, as noted) on the ethics and legalities of having students doing public work.
 Specifically, he tackles various methods for addressing FERPA concerns when having students working on public blogs.
 In short, inform students of the requirement from the start, offer the option of anonymity, remind them not to post private information, and offer alternatives if a student has major concerns about doing public work even under an alias.
 FERPA is in place to protect students, not to put artificial limits on their learning.
 As with any pedagogical decision, I suggest our first concern be on protecting student agency -- learners not teachers should make the critical choices about what, when, how, and where they learn.

+REBECCA: This is another example of a reflection on teaching vs. a teaching artifact, but it addresses frequent questions we get when we advocate incorporating open, online activities, so it is an important resource.

 ## RELATED MATERIALS